cchitsiang/awesome-stars/README.md

 ## Jupyter Notebook

-- [UFund-Me/Qbot](https://github.com/UFund-Me/Qbot) - [🔥updating ...] 自动量化交易机器人 Qbot is an AI-oriented quantitative investment platform, which aims to realize the potential, empower AI technologies in quantitative investment. https://ufund-me.github.io/Q
+- [UFund-Me/Qbot](https://github.com/UFund-Me/Qbot) - [🔥updating ...]
+AI 自动量化交易机器人 Qbot is an AI-oriented quantitative investment platform, which aims to realize the potential, empower AI technologies in quantitative investment. 📃 online docs: https://uf
 - [Stability-AI/StableLM](https://github.com/Stability-AI/StableLM) - StableLM: Stability AI Language Models
 - [facebookresearch/segment-anything](https://github.com/facebookresearch/segment-anything) - The repository provides code for running inference with the SegmentAnything Model (SAM), links for downloading the trained model checkpoints, and example notebooks that show how to use the model.
 - [irbigdata/data-dockerfiles](https://github.com/irbigdata/data-dockerfiles) - a curated list of docker-compose files prepared for testing  data engineering tools, databases and open source libraries.